ros-navigation/docs.nav2.org/configuration/packages/configuring-bt-navigator.rst

 .. _Github: https://github.com/ros-planning/navigation2/tree/main/nav2_bt_navigator

-The BT Navigator (Behavior Tree Navigator) module implements the NavigateToPose task interface.
+The BT Navigator (Behavior Tree Navigator) module implements the NavigateToPose, NavigateThroughPoses, and other task interfaces.
 It is a Behavior Tree-based implementation of navigation that is intended to allow for flexibility in the navigation task and provide a way to easily specify complex robot behaviors, including recovery.